 Hi!
 I’m Rémy Robert.
-Despite what phonics suggest, it rhymes with Amy Snowbear.
-In France, Rémy is strictly a boys’ name, but I’m not from France, and I’m not a boy.
+Forget phonics—it rhymes with Amy Snowbear.
+(I know.
+Confusing.)
+In France, Rémy is a boys’ name, but I’m not from France, and I’m not a boy.
 (Right.
 I was a very confused child.)